 Instructions to Authors

-Only original manuscripts written in English are accepted.
+Only articles sent in English will be reviewed.
 Manuscripts are categorized into the following types based on the methodology used:

 Clinical studies